-RAFO is led by a team of five board of directors with both technical and leadership experience acquired through different work experiences and education backgrounds.
+RAFO is led by a gender inclusive team of five board of directors with both technical and leadership experience acquired through different work experiences and education backgrounds from different countries.

-Ms. Caroline Akello is the chair person Board holds a bachelor’s degree in development studies from Gulu University in Uganda.
-She has over five years in social work and community development.
-He has attended and facilitated at many international conferences.
-She is passionate inspiring youth to dream big and work hard with an opportunity to achieve the best.
-Caroline believes this is key for sustainable development of community.
-She has worked at Days for girls under the Global Health Corps programs in Uganda as a programs officer to educate girls and empower women to thrive as leaders in their communities through hygiene and sexual reproductive health and rights awareness.
+Ms. Caroline Akello is a social worker, health advocate and a women and youth activist.
+She serves as chair person Board for Rural Aid Foundation.
+She has worked at Days for girls under the Global Health Corps programs in Uganda as a programs officer to educate girls and empower women to thrive as leaders in their communities through hygiene and sexual reproductive health and rights programs.
 She has led teams of women groups in Northern, Eastern and Western Uganda in reproductive health trainings to develop their leadership potential.
-She is a passionate leader in global and public health.

 Daryl Stephens is an applied medical anthropologist specializing in sexual and reproductive health and passionate about access to affordable, accessible, and equitable health care.
 Daryl holds a Bachelor’s Degree in Psychology and a Master’s Degree in Applied Anthropology fro USA.
 She has experience in coordinating and working with international teams, developing institutional and community partnerships, and conducting mixed-methods research in the USA and Uganda.